How to Play Blu-ray Movies on Apple TV (1st, 2nd, 3rd, 4th)

 Thanks to Blu-ray Ripper (for Mac, for Windows), you could finish the task flawlessly.
 It enables users to convert a Blu-ray to something that Apple TV accepts well with outstanding video quality and fast conversion speed.
 It can also effortlessly remove the protection of Blu-ray or DVD and convert movies to save in various formats for any device you view video on, such as computers, smartphones, tablets and media players.
 Moreover, you can choose your desired subtitle and audio tracks for output through its in-built editor.

-This article will walk you through a guide to get Blu-ray played on an Apple TV, and the process is identical for both PC and Mac users.
+This article will walk you through the steps on getting Blu-ray converted to be playable on Apple TV, and the process is identical for both PC and Mac users.
 Before the actual process, please download the tool and install on your computer via the links below.

 Once you've selected Blu-ray disc you want to rip and convert, insert it into your computer's optical drive.
-Then move your mouse cursor to the top right of the primary interface, click on Add Blu-ray/ DVD (1#), and a group of titles or chapters stored in this source disk will come into your sight, among them you can choose your favorite ones.
+Run Blu-ray Ripper and in the opening interface, click on Add Blu-ray/ DVD button to import your Blu-ray movie files.

 Step 2: Select an appropriate format for Apple TV

-Click MP4 Video (the default format) drop-down box on the middle of top toolbar (2#).
+Click the MP4 Video (the default format) drop-down box on the middle of top toolbar.
+In the opening panel, click the Change button to enter Profile window.

-Note: as MP4 is a universal video container format used to store video, audio, subtitles and images, it allows streaming over the Internet and playing on most media players and devices.
+Tip: Why set MP4 as default format?
+MP4 is the most commonly used video format on the planet.
+It allows streaming over the Internet and playing on most media players and devices.
 You can leave this no change and move to the next step.

 (1) MP4 Video > Change > Format > HD Video > HD MP4 Video (or HD MOV Video)